Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/administration/tracker-creation.rst

 Before doing the Jira issue import, you have to check the following points:

+* Redis must be enabled and backend workers are needed
 * Users email addresses are visible to anyone in the Jira configuration (must be done by each user)
 * The Jira user used to do the import must be administrator of your Jira project in order to have all the issues and all the content possible.